Getting to school

 Ohlone entrances can be congested at arrival and dismissal.
 When using the curbside loading zone, please follow these safety guidelines:

 - Enter the Loading Zone from the Louis direction, and exit to the right towards Greer (SLOWLY, remembering that there is a crosswalk across Amarillo shortly after you exit the drop-off circle).

 - Drive all the way to the forward-most available space to allow others to access the loading zone behind you.

 - Un/load children only at the designated curbside loading zone.

 - After loading or unloading, move your car safely into the passing lane to exit the loading zone.

 - The loading zone is for active loading and unloading only.
 Make sure your child is ready to enter or exit the car as soon as you stop.
 The driver should not get out of the car.

-- Respect the Ohlone Guides, Crossing Guards, and staff, and volunteers who direct traffic.
+- Respect the staff and volunteers who direct traffic.
 Remember to model our Core Values of "Trust and Respect" and "Cooperation and Collaboration".

 Do not load or unload:

 - from the middle of the parking lot